tarantool/doc/doc/reference/reference_lua/box_schema/upgrade.rst

     If you created a database with an older Tarantool version and have now installed a newer version, make the request ``box.schema.upgrade()``.
 This updates Tarantool system spaces to match the currently installed version of Tarantool.
+    You can learn about the general upgrade process from the :ref:`Upgrades <admin-upgrades>` topic.

     For example, here is what happens when you run ``box.schema.upgrade()`` with a database created with Tarantool version 1.6.4 to version 1.7.2 (only a small